Bonf6059/ISA-RandomPatches/README.md

 - Added Megafauna
 - Added mineral traders
 - Heatwave and coldsnap can be permanent conditions if enabled in the scenario editor
 - Fueled and electric smithy have the same recipes as the electric smelter
+- Fungal gravel can be used by anyone